When booking a trip during the pandemic we ask that you keep an open mind and be willing to adapt and be flexible.

 Itineraries may not be exactly as advertised due to new regulations or restrictions.
 We are sure there will be various scenarios which we have not even thought about that might lead to a change or adaptation in the itinerary.

 You will need to book the bus from the main bus station in Oslo direct to our overnight accommodation at Haukeliseter DNT hut.
-The buses generally leave either 1030 hrs or 1355hrs and the journey takes around 5 hours 20 minutes.
+The buses generally leave either 1030 hrs or 1355hrs and the journey takes around 5h20.
 Exact times for 2023 are still to be published.

 The bus from Oslo main bus station to Haukeliseter DNT hut / or Haukeli can be booked via this link.

 From Oslo Gardermoen airport you can make your way to the city centre and the bus terminal by bus or train:

 DepartureOn your departure day we walk or ski to the train station in Finse where we catch onward trains.
-The first train leaves at 1033 hrs and arrives at Oslo Airport at 1517 hrs.
-Alternatively, the first train for Bergen leaves at 1239 hrs arriving at 1503 hrs.
-Please ensure your flight is late enough to take account of your arrival time from Finse and to allow time to collect any luggage left at the airport or in town.
+The first train for Oslo leaves at 1033 hrs and arrives at Oslo Gardermoen airport at 1547 hrs.
+Ensure your flight from Oslo is late enough to take account of your arrival time from Finse and to allow time to collect any luggage left at the airport or in town.
+Alternatively, if you have no reason to pick up 'left luggage' in Oslo, you could consider departing from Bergen.
+The first train for Bergen leaves at 1237 hrs arriving at 1500 hrs.

 When booking a trip we ask you to acquire insurance to cover you for the following: